JustKappaMan/Helpful-Information/information/Recover-BIOS-after-Linux-installation-on-Lenovo-G580-20157.md

 * Wait for the system to reboot automatically. **Do not try to enter the BIOS at this stage!**
 * Done.
 Now you can safely enter the BIOS in any way you like.

-> [!CAUTION]
-> I assume that if you still have Linux installed, it will stop booting!